Iftikhar Chaudhry: Early life and family

-Iftikhar Muhammad Chaudhry was born on 12 December 1948 into Jat family in Quetta, Balochistan Province, Pakistan.
+Iftikhar Muhammad Chaudhry was born on 12 December 1948 into Punjabi Rajput family in Quetta, Balochistan Province, Pakistan.
 His father, Chaudhry Jan Muhammad, was a police constable.
 Before the independence in 1947 Chaudhry Jan Muhammad was posted from Jalandhar, India to Quetta, Baluchistan.
 He spent the rest of his life in Quetta, Baluchistan.
 Chaudhry lived in Quetta before moving to Islamabad, when he was elevated judge of Supreme Court of Pakistan in 2000.
 Chaudhry has three brothers who are settled abroad and he is the second eldest child of his parents.

 Iftikhar Muhammad Chaudhry is married to Faiqa Iftikhar and has five children.
 His two sons are Arsalan Iftikhar Chaudhry and Ahmed Balach Iftikhar.
 He has three daughters, Ayesha Iftikhar, Ifrah Iftikhar and Palwasha Iftikhar.

-Rana Sanaullah Khan is a cousin of former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.
+Politician Rana Sanaullah Khan is his cousin.

 Chaudry Iftikhar is fluent in Urdu, English, Balochi, Brahui, Punjabi and Pashto.

-Career in law
+Legal career

 Chaudhry has a Bachelors in Arts and Bachelors in Law (LLB) from the University of Sindh, Jamshoro.
 He joined the bar in 1974.
 He was enrolled as an Advocate of the High Court in 1976 and as an Advocate of the Supreme Court in 1985.
 In 1989 he was appointed Advocate General, Balochistan by Akbar Bugti, the then Chief Minister of Balochistan.
 He was elevated as Additional Judge, Balochistan High Court on 6 November 1990 until 21 April 1999.
 On 22 April 1999 he became Chief Justice of the Balochistan High Court.
 Besides remaining as Judge of the High Court, he discharged duties as Banking Judge, Judge Special Court for Speedy Trials, Judge Customs Appellate Courts and Company Judge.
 Chaudhry also remained President of High Court Bar Association, Quetta, and was elected twice as a member of the Bar Council.
 In 1992 he was appointed as Chairman of Balochistan Local Council Election Authority and thereafter for a second term in 1998.
 He also worked as Chairman of the Provincial Review Board for the province of Balochistan and was twice appointed as Chairman of the Pakistan Red Crescent Society, Balochistan.

 On 4 February 2000 he was nominated as a Justice of the Supreme Court of Pakistan.
 On 30 June 2005 he became the Chief Justice of Pakistan.
 He is said to be the youngest Chief Justice of Pakistan, who will be serving the longest period that any chief justice has ever served in the history of Pakistan's judiciary.
 At present, Justice Iftikhar is also functioning as Chairman of the Enrollment Committee of Pakistan Bar Council and as Chairman of the Supreme Court Building Committee.